How a “Disability Statement” Can Help You Get Social Security Benefits

 • Note that witness signatures are only needed if the claimant (the person asking for benefits) can only sign an "X".

-There is no formula for what you should write in your Disability Statement.
-You should explain how your medical issues limit your day-to-day.
+There's no surefire formula for what you should write in your disability statement—simply explain how your medical issues limit your day-to-day functioning.
 Ask yourself, "What would someone need to know about my inability to work?"
+An effective statement will answer some of the questions below:

 • Which medical problems limit you the most?
 If you were to rank your disabilities based on the ones that limit you most, how would you rank them?
-Don't include every additional medical condition if they don't seriously affect your ability to work.

 • What was your life like before and after you were unable to work?
 Was there a time when your disability caused you to either leave your job or significantly change your day-to-day life?
 What were you able to do before that you can no longer do?